semanser/codel/README.md

 - [ ] SWE-bench
 - [ ] Better way to run it (eg a single docker command)

-See more detailed roarmap [here](https://github.com/semanser/codel/milestones).
+See more detailed roadmap [here](https://github.com/semanser/codel/milestones).